Where We Started

 In addition to the land the University of Wisconsin owns, the Marshfield Agricultural Research Station exchanged 10.8 acres for the right to lease 78.4 acres from the Wood County Asylum for $1.00 as long as research is conducted at the station.
 This agreement started on March 18, 1966.
 The station also leases 36.2 acres north of the station from the Meyer Brothers.

 In 1998 an agreement was made with the City of Marshfield and Wood County where the city exchanged 187 acres of UW-Madison land for 622 acres of farmland in the towns of McMillan and Eau Pleine.
 As part of this agreement, Wood County exchanged 78 acres of their Wood County land for 145 acres of land in Marathon County.
-This land will be the site of a new heifer research facility.
-In addition, the City of Marshfield gave UW-Madison the right to farm 178 acres of land that surrounds the Marshfield Airport runways.
-This land is farmed on shares with a local producer.
+This land is the site of a new heifer research facility.